Now let’s model the light switch as a statechart using YAKINDU Statechart Tools. This involves the following steps:

 Double-click into the definition section on the left-hand side of the statechart editor.
 The section becomes an editable text field.

-operate event belong to the internal scope.
+operate event belong to the external scope, thus we can interact with it throughout the simulation.
 The latter is explained in section

 Click anywhere outside of the text field, which terminates editing the definition section.
 The statechart editor digests the definition, recognizes the definition of the operate event, and validates the model as being okay: